 Homemade Granola Mix

 I will always be a baker at heart.
 Pastries and desserts will always be a passion of mine.
-However, over the last year, I've discovered a new passion also.
+However, over the last year, I've discovered a new passion.
 That passion is fitness.
-A girl that used to avoid working out like the plague now can't get enough of it.
-Going to the gym is actually fun for me now.
+A girl who used to avoid working out like the plague now can't get enough of it.
+Going to the gym is fun for me now.
 I'm so proud of myself.
 Admittedly, the nutrition piece is an adjustment though.
-There are some things I just can't do as of now (looking at you brown rice).
+There are some things I just can't do as of now (looking at your brown rice).
 However, there are some things that I'm discovering that are healthy but also very tasty.
 This granola mix is one of my new favorites in that category.
 It's so easy to make and it's so tasty.
 It tastes like an oatmeal cookie almost.
 I love eating it straight out of the bowl after a workout or in the morning.
 It's so good and versatile.
 Give it a try.

 Homemade Granola Mix